Skip to main content

 Why staff turnover matters

-Of course, staff turnover rates differ from industry to industry.
+Of course, staff (or labour) turnover rates differ from industry to industry.
 The hospitality industry, for instance, which experienced a major staffing shortage in 2021, sees employees coming and going much more frequently than, say, the public sector.

-Employee turnover rate formula
+Labour turnover formula

 Calculating staff turnover at your business is easier than you might think.

-Here’s the formula:
+Here’s the labour turnover formula:

 To calculate the "average number of staff" at your business, simply add the number of staff you had at the start of the period you want to measure (e.g. the past week or month) to the number of staff you had at the end, then divide the answer by two.

-For example, if you had 30 employees at the start of July, and 24 employees at the end, your average number of staff for the month would be 27.
+For example, if you had 30 employees at the start of July and 24 employees at the end, your average number of staff for the month would be 27.

-Next, take the number of staff who left your business in the same period and divide it by your average number of staff, then multiply the answer by 100 to get your employee turnover as a percentage.
+Next, take the number of staff who left your business in the same period and divide it by your average number of staff, then multiply the answer by 100 to get your staff turnover as a percentage.

 For example:

-Employee turnover rate calculator
+Staff turnover rate calculator

 N.b.
 To calculate "average number of staff" see instructions above.